-Learn the basics of watercolor painting in this six week class.
+Learn the basics of watercolor painting in this five week class.
 Together we will explore the tools, techniques, tips and tricks that make watercolor such a unique and compelling medium.

 - learn how to work with watercolor paint and materials

 - learn how to make and use washes, practice line work, dry and wet-in-wet techniques, hard and soft edges, etc